 In our humanness, we often get caught up in the “things of this world.”
 That’s typical.
 (I use “typical” instead of “normal” as much as possible because, how the heck can we dictate what “normal” is?)

-I work in the world of interior design, home staging, and organization.
-I love what I do.
+Working in the world of interior design, home staging, and organization, I love what I do.
 I believe in beauty with simplicity.
 But, despite my best intentions, I still have so much to learn about always being cognizant about what’s really important.

-When you’re alone in the dark, just you and God (or whatever name you have for your Divine Power), what do you think about?
-Do you wish you had someone else’s life?
-Do you wish you had someone else’s home?
-It’s not hard to do that sometimes, is it?
-I think most of us have been there.
-But God has given us this life.
+When you’re alone in the dark, just you and God (or the name you have for your Divine Power), what do you think about?
+Do you wish you had someone else’s life or someone else’s home?
+It’s easy to do that sometimes, isn’t it?
+Many of us have been there, but God has given us this life.

 We may not always choose how we’re treated by the rest of the world, but we do get to decide how we treat others.
-Sadly, some of the most damaging stuff happens right inside people’s own homes.
+Sadly, some of the most adverse circumstances happen right inside people’s own homes.
 That’s precisely the opposite of a peace-full home.

 I’m very fortunate that my grandchildren live nearby.
-Yesterday my eight-year-old granddaughter and I made dinner.
-We made a Bolognese sauce (the one my Mom used to make) for lasagna, a salad, and brownies.
+My eight-year-old granddaughter and I baked brownies for dinner yesterday and made a big salad and lasagna with my Mom’s Bolognese recipe.
 Lauren added the spices to the pot with care.
 She meticulously layered the pasta, sauce, and cheeses as she built the main dish.
 She took her time measuring the ingredients for the brownies, then set the table, carefully choosing the perfect placemats and napkins.

 She even made place cards with each person’s name and an image representing something they’re good at.
-She planned the process of tossing the salad, plating the food, and serving water, with at least four revisions.
+She planned the steps to toss the salad, plate the food, and serve water, with at least four revisions.

 We didn’t rush through it to “get to the next thing.”
-Lauren couldn’t wait until her Mom, Dad, and Brother got to our house.
-She was beyond excited!
-She was filled with joy.
-We laughed a lot yesterday.
-We hugged a lot yesterday.
-We talked about all kinds of things that fill an eight-year-old girl’s minds yesterday.
+Lauren was beyond excited and filled with joy and couldn’t wait until her Mom and Brother got to our house.
+We laughed a lot.
+We hugged a lot.
+We talked about all the things that fill an eight-year-old girl’s mind.

-We connected yesterday.
-There was God in that lasagna.
-That filled me with joy, and our home was full of peace.
+And, as we connected, I knew that there was God in that lasagna.
+There was unbridled joy, and our home was full of peace.